Dear Prospective Graduate Student for fall 2021,

 I expect a great deal of independence from my graduate students, but also make every effort to be available for advice.
 I encourage students to pursue their own research questions within the realm of my interests.
 I expect my students to have a general prospectus for their research by the spring following their entry into the program and to begin preliminary fieldwork during that summer.
 Thus far, my students have been very successful in obtaining their own funding through fellowships and grants; some funding is available through the University in the form of fellowships, teaching assistantships and research assistantships.
 I consider taking on a graduate student as a serious time and financial commitment on my part and will work with students to obtain funding.
 If students chose to work in ecosystems in which I currently do not have active research then it is more difficult for me to provide funding.

 The graduate program in Environmental Studies at UC Santa Cruz is interdisciplinary.
 In order to be admitted to the program students should have completed courses in ecology, economics, policy, and statistics.
 Graduate coursework covers the areas of conservation biology, agroecology, and environmental policy and institutions.
 Personally, I require my students to have a strong background in ecology and requisite courses in other sciences and math.
 It is essential that my students have previous independent research experience as we only have a Ph.D. program.
-We interact extensively with students and faculty in the Ecology and Evolutionary Biology, Earth Sciences, and other Departments on campus through seminars and collaborative research projects, but the Environmental Studies required coursework is quite distinct to our program and prospective students should seriously consider if this type of training is appropriate for their career goals.
+We interact extensively with students and faculty in the Ecology and Evolutionary Biology, Earth Sciences, and other Departments on campus through seminars and collaborative research projects, but the Environmental Studies required coursework is distinct to our program and prospective students should seriously consider if this type of training is appropriate for their career goals.
 Although I am strongly committed to interdisciplinary collaborations to explore policy mechanisms to implement restoration and conservation, I am primarily qualified to train students as applied ecologists and do not serve as the primary advisor for students whose primary focus is on policy questions or environmental education.

 I hope this answers your questions regarding working with me as a graduate student.
-If you have specific questions about the program or the admissions process you should contact our graduate advisor at (831)-459-4836.
+If you have specific questions about the program or the admissions process you should contact our graduate advisor at [email protected].

 Cordially,